vukasinterzic/AdminToys/README.md

 #### Get-PublicIP
 This function finds the Public IP address of local or remote computer and returns it.
 It can run with multiple computers and use credentials if needed.

+#### Get-GeoIPInfo
+This function find geographical information about public IP address, including link to the map.

 #### StampFile
 Add date and time stamp to the end of the file name.
 You can use it to rename the existing file or to make a copy of that file with date and time added to the end of the original name.